devopshq/artifactory-cleanup/README.md

 - Do not save credentials in the configuration file, use environment variables.
 - Use `--ignore-not-found` flag to ignore errors when the repository is not found.
 It's useful when you have a configuration for multiple repositories and some of them are not found.
-- use `--worker-count=<WORKER_NUM>` to increase the number of workers.
+- Use `--worker-count=<WORKER_NUM>` to increase the number of workers.
 By default, it's 1.
 It's useful when you have a lot of artifacts and you want to speed up the process.

 ## Commands ##